awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 ### Security group rules for IPv6<a name="vpc-scenario-2-security-ipv6"></a>

 If you associate an IPv6 CIDR block with your VPC and subnets, you must add separate rules to your WebServerSG and DBServerSG security groups to control inbound and outbound IPv6 traffic for your instances\.
-In this scenario, the web servers will be able to receive all Internet traffic over IPv6, and SSH or RDP traffic from your local network over IPv6\.
-They can also initiate outbound IPv6 traffic to the Internet\.
-The database servers can initiate outbound IPv6 traffic to the Internet\.
+In this scenario, the web servers will be able to receive all internet traffic over IPv6, and SSH or RDP traffic from your local network over IPv6\.
+They can also initiate outbound IPv6 traffic to the internet\.
+The database servers can initiate outbound IPv6 traffic to the internet\.

 The following are the IPv6\-specific rules for the WebServerSG security group \(which are in addition to the rules listed above\)\.